seap-udea/RepoTemplate/README.md

 > **NOTE**: Hereafter we will assume that your GitHUb account name is **`iHacker`**.

-If you have any problem preparing or configuring the repo see the [Sonar troubleshooting](util/sonar/docs/troubleshooting.md) or the [Repository troubleshooting](util/repo/docs/troubleshooting.md).
+If you have any problem preparing or configuring the repo see the [Repository troubleshooting](util/repo/docs/troubleshooting.md) or the [Sonar troubleshooting](util/sonar/docs/troubleshooting.md).

 <a name="starting"></a>
 ## Getting started